rortizmerino/haplotyping/docs/software/software.md

 ## sra-toolkit

-This toolkit can be used to download public datasets from the National Centre for Biotechnology Information (NCBI), specifically, from the Sequence Read Archive (SRA)
+This toolkit can be used to download public datasets from the National Centre for Biotechnology Information [(NCBI)](https://www.ncbi.nlm.nih.gov/), specifically, from the Sequence Read Archive [(SRA)](https://www.ncbi.nlm.nih.gov/sra).

 ```bash
 conda create --name sratk